 When dressing for warmer months, your primary consideration should be the fabric of your suit.
-Here at Jaxson Maximus, our custom clothing experts have put together this helpful guide to help gentleman everywhere determine the best suits and sport jackets for summer.
+Here at Jaxson Maximus, our custom clothing experts have put together this helpful guide to help gentlemen everywhere determine the best suits and sports jackets for summer.

 Knowing the weight in grams or ounces of the cloth used in your suits or jackets is essential and will be a determining factor of how cool you will feel when wearing your garment before you make a purchase.

 When wearing a suit or jacket in a tropical climate, opt for cloth in 7-8.5 ounces or 200-240 grams.
-On the upside, these are very lightweight and ideal when the temperature rises above 85 degrees.
+On the upside, these are very lightweight and ideal when temperatures rise above 85 degrees.

 On the downside, they can be too light when the temperature falls below 70 degrees.

-When wearing a suit or jacket in a climate that you live through all four seasons, opt for cloth right at 9 ounces or 255 grams.
-On the upside, these are very comfortable to wear in any climate and are preferred by most consumers looking to stretch their investment in their garments.
+When wearing a suit or jacket in a climate where you live through all four seasons, opt for cloth right at 9 ounces or 255 grams.
+On the upside, these are very comfortable to wear in any climate and are preferred by most consumers looking to stretch their investments in their garments.

 On the downside, they can be too light when the temperature falls below 50 degrees.

-When wearing a suit or jacket in a climate where the temperature falls below 50 degrees on a regular basis, you may opt for cloth at 11-13 ounces or 310–365 grams.
-On the upside, these are very comfortable to wear in any climate where it’s bone-chilling cold in the Fall Winter months like Chicago, Toronto, or Cleveland.
+When wearing a suit or jacket in a climate where the temperature falls below 50 degrees regularly, you may opt for cloth at 11-13 ounces or 310–365 grams.
+On the upside, these are very comfortable to wear in any climate where it’s bone-chilling cold in the Fall and Winter months, like Chicago, Toronto, or Cleveland.

 On the downside, they can be too heavy to wear when the temperature rises above 60 degrees.

-Summer’s best clothes are summer weight wools, cottons, seersucker, linens silks, and various blends of the options mentioned.
+Summer’s best clothes are summer weight wools, cotton, seersucker, linens, silks, and various blends of the options mentioned.
 See below for a great guide written by our Jaxson Maximus style experts.

 Summer Worsted Wools make you not only feel great in warm weather, but they look amazing on.
-The word “worsted” refers to the industrial combing of the raw goods as part of their milling process.
-A great example of a summer weight wool would be Vitale Barberis Canonico’s Blassone by Gladson.
-You can view the collection by clicking the video link here.
+The word “worsted” refers to the industrial combing of raw goods as part of their milling process.
+A great example of summer-weight wool would be Vitale Barberis Canonico’s Blassone by Gladson.
+You can view the collection by clicking the video link.

-A great example of a summer silk and wool blend is this 100% silk jackets made with cloth from famed English mill Scabal’s Nobility collection.
+A great example of a summer silk and wool blend is this 100% silk jacket made with cloth from the famed English mill Scabal’s Nobility collection.
 You can view the collection by clicking the video link.